 - Stein & Co, Anchor Brickworks, Denny, Stirlingshire.

-Main pic – Sign at entrance to works.
+Below – Brick sign at the entrance to the works.

 Information by David Leask

 Information – Falkirk Community Trust.